 DigiPen's shuttle service connects the campus to the Redmond Transit Center and a number of nearby apartment complexes.
 The service is free to students, staff, and faculty at DigiPen.
 The shuttle operates Monday through Friday on a first-come, first-served basis.

-From 7:30 a.m. until 11:00 a.m., the shuttle runs continuously between the following locations:
+From 7:30 a.m. until 10:45 a.m. (during normal operation), the shuttle runs continuously between the following locations:

 Each loop takes roughly 40 minutes to complete.
 Morning pick-up is permitted only at designated stops.

 From 6:00 p.m. until 12:00 a.m. (during normal operation), the shuttle departs from the DigiPen campus every hour, and stops are made at the passengers' request.
 Once the last passenger has been dropped off, the shuttle will return to campus.
 Students who need to travel to campus in the evening may schedule a pick-up along the route by texting one of the drivers: